shams-nahid/My-Daily-AWS-Study/public/Serverless/01 Lambda/04 Lambda Performance.md

 **Execution Context**

 Execution context is the application run time used to maintain for a small amout of time.
 If we define some task outside of the function, like db connection, sdk client initialization etc, these will be persisted and can be used in other functions.
 We can store some files in `/tmp` directory and these will be available in the execution context.
 Maximum size of the `/tmp` directory will be 512 MB.

+### Lambda Layers

+---

+A zip archive, used to store additional code, packages, runtime other than the original function.
+Can have maximum 5 layers.
+Along with the functions, total size of functions is limited (50MB compressed or 250MB un-compressed).

+We can use layers to reduce the each time deployment time.